 Everyone hates stained clothes, and a dryer sheet can help; thus, it is common in most households.
 But, what you may don’t know, a dryer sheet is also an effective remedy for stained pans.
 A dryer sheet, otherwise known as a fabric softener sheet, is a chemical that prevents clothes from getting stained.

 To make use of this, fill your pan with water and place the dryer sheet.
 Leave it for an hour, submerging the pan completely.
 Wash the pan afterward, and scrub any remaining burns or stains.

 - Wash the burnt saucepan with salt

 Sprinkle a small amount of salt inside the saucepan.
-Wet the sponge then scrub the affected area thoroughly.
+Wet the sponge, then scrub the affected area thoroughly.
 Keep doing this process until you completely dissolve the stain.

-One another salt hack is that it can also be a good remedy for pan stains caused by soup, sauce, and stews.
+Another salt hack is that it can also be a good remedy for pan stains caused by soup, sauce, and stews.

 This guide is simple and easy to follow because all remedies are available at home.
-Burnt food can always be remedied, therefore, you don’t have to worry about your favorite pan getting stained.
+Burnt food can always be remedied; therefore, you don’t have to worry about your favorite pan getting stained.

 As long as you don’t burn your pan into ashes, there’s always a solution to make it look new again.
-Even you don’t have burnt pan problems, you can always follow these procedures to maintain your pan as beautiful as it was.
+Even you don’t have burnt pan problems.
+You can always follow these procedures to maintain your pan as beautiful as it was.